netscaler/automation-toolkit/labs/netscaler-adc-basic-rewrite-responder-policies-configuration-using-terraform/03-netscaler-adc-basic-virtual-servers-config/assignment.md

 Finally, we are creating a content switching virtual server `tf_csvserver`, that has the VIP attached to it.
 The two content switching policies are then bound to this content switching virtual server.

-Learn more about ADC Content Switching [here](https://docs.citrix.com/en-us/citrix-adc/current-release/content-switching.html).
+Learn more about NetScaler ADC Content Switching [here](https://docs.netscaler.com/en-us/citrix-adc/current-release/content-switching.html).

 Terraform configuration
 =======================